Snyk security and compliance: How does Snyk handle your data?

 Flexible deployment options

-SaaS with Broker - A client service that is installed on your private infrastructure, acting as a proxy between Snyk and your on-premise codebase.
-The Broker securely handles inbound and outbound connections, encrypting data during transit, and deliberately controlling the access Snyk has to your data.
+Snyk Broker: A client service that is installed on your private infrastructure, acting as a proxy between the Snyk developer security platform (multi or single tenant) and your on-premise codebase.
+The Snyk Broker securely handles inbound and outbound connections, encrypting data during transit, and deliberately controlling the access Snyk has to your data.
 Sensitive credentials stay behind your firewall.

 Be sure to reach out to your Snyk contact to find out more details on how these different options can be leveraged to meet your needs.